JimGrange/trimr/README.md

 trimr: Response Time Trimming in R
 ==================================

-Test.
 For a detailed overview of how to use *trimr*, please see the vignettes.

 Installation
 ------------